Louis Cukela: Medal of Honor citations

 When his company, advancing through a wood, met with strong resistance from an enemy strong point, Sgt.
 Cukela crawled out from the flank and made his way toward the German lines in the face of heavy fire, disregarding the warnings of his comrades.
 He succeeded in getting behind the enemy position and rushed a machinegun emplacement, killing or driving off the crew with his bayonet.
 With German hand grenades he then bombed out the remaining portion of the strong point, capturing 4 men and 2 damaged machineguns.

 Personal life

+Cukela visited his childhood home of Šibenik in 1925, publicly displaying his many decorations.
+He also visited Yugoslavia in 1931 for a congress of expatriates that toured several major cities, and he was also granted an audience with King Alexander.
+In 1938, he learned of the Yugoslav training ship Jadran visiting Boston, so he went out there to greet them as well.

+In 1952, a Yugoslav military delegation visited the United States, and a colonel who was a cousin of Cukela's visited him in his home in Bethesda, where Major Cukela had also had an old gusle on display.

 Cukela was married to Minnie Myrtle Strayer of Mifflintown, Pennsylvania, on December 22, 1923, in Washington, D.C.
 Mrs. Cukela died on August 10, 1956, just months after Major Cukela.
 At the time of his death, Major Cukela was also survived by a sister, Mrs. Zorka Cukela Dvoracek, of Šibenik, Croatia.